nolanlawson/pinafore/docs/Theming.md

 ## Theming

+This document describes how to write your own theme for Pinafore.

-Create a file `scss/themes/foobar.scss`, write some SCSS inside and add the following at the bottom of `scss/themes/foobar.scss`.
+First, create a file `scss/themes/foobar.scss`, write some SCSS inside and add the following at the bottom of `scss/themes/foobar.scss`.
 ```scss
 @import "_base.scss";